 In 1840, there was one daughter under the age of 5.
 Was this Martha Fowler, or a daughter who had died by 1850?
 It is possible that Martha Fowler was born in 1850 after the census was taken, or even 1851.
 I do not know the answer, but my money says that Martha Fowler was the female under the age of 5 in the 1840 census.

 John Fowler — age 12 in 1850 — was the son under five years of age in 1840, no doubt in my mind.
-Robert Fowler was born circa 1845, give or take, as the men collecting census data only had the word of sometimes illiterate people to remember the dates of births and correct spellings of names.
+Robert Fowler was born circa 1845, give or take, as the men collecting census data only had the word of often illiterate people to remember the dates of births and correct spellings of names.
 With no wife in the household, the births of children ceased for a while.

 In 1860, in what would be the last census record that Reuben Fowler would appear, Reuben Fowler was 63 years old; Mary Fowler was 23 years old, and her sister Martha Fowler was 20.